 - only boil as much water as you need (but remember to cover the elements if you're using an electric kettle)

-- wash your clothes at 30°C and save over a third on your electricity bills
+- wash your clothes at 30°C and save on your electricity bills

 - fill up your washing machine, tumble dryer or dishwasher to use less energy

 - line dry clothes or use your washing machine's highest spin cycle to remove as much water as possible

 - keep saucepan lids on and turn the heat down when cooking